 Signs of a Root-Bound Plant:

-• Water running straight through the soil
+- Water that runs straight through the soil when you water it

 Fix: